UNITEDHEALTH GROUP INCORPORATED (Delaware)

 Dividends Summary

-- UNITEDHEALTH GROUP INCORPORATED (Delaware) has issued 70 dividend payments over the past 21 years
+- Consistent Payer: UNITEDHEALTH GROUP INCORPORATED (Delaware) has rewarded shareholders with 72 dividend payments over the past 22 years.

 Company News